fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 Get the images & assets by platform [here](https://github.com/saramgsilva/XamarinWorkshop/tree/master/1010ENEI/0.%20Assests%20and%20Images), and see more about this subject in this [article](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/working-with/images/).

-At this moment, you should have
+At this moment, you should have the following result:

 ![Xamarin Workshop - Figure 33](ImagesForGuides/figure33.png)